Penn State Graduate School: History

 Seed of graduate education at Penn State was planted by Evan Pugh, the first university president.
 Immediately upon his arrival at Penn State in 1859, Pugh established a research laboratory.
 Having completed his chemistry doctorate in Germany, at the University of Göttingen, he was heavily influenced by the German academic model and was constantly engaged in scientific experimentation, investigation and publication.

 As a consequence, first graduate students to earn degrees from Penn State did so under Pugh's guidance in 1863: Alfred Smith (later a professor of chemistry at Penn State) and Augustus King (the son of the president of Columbia University) were awarded the Master of Scientific Agriculture degree.
 Between 1863 and the establishment of the Graduate School in 1922, almost 900 graduate students engaged in academic study at Penn State.
 At this time, graduate study was modeled after Pugh's academic experience in Göttingen – it was an independent pursuit, shaped by the individual student's and advisor's interests.
 No formal graduate classes were offered until the establishment of college-wide standards in the 1890s.
 At this point, a thesis became a universal requirement for all advanced degrees.

 In 1922, President John Thomas established the Graduate School under the direction of Dean Frank D. Kern.
 At that point, the Graduate School made available a small number of graduate teaching assistantships, each with an $800 per year stipend, as well as a fellowship sponsored by the Elliot Company, an electrical engineering firm in Pittsburgh.
 During the first eight years of the Graduate School's existence, graduate students earned 422 advanced degrees: 15 Ph.D.s, 147 M.A.s, 208 M.S.s, and 52 technical degrees.

-Penn State's Graduate School today is one of the largest in the nation with more than 10,000 graduate students enrolled throughout the Penn State system.
-It has awarded 113,444 graduate degrees to date.
-It caters to increasingly diverse graduate student body at Penn State - international enrollment has increased to an all-time high with more than 2,200 students from China, India, Korea, Taiwan, Turkey, Japan, Canada, Thailand, the United Kingdom, Germany and a host of other countries.
+Penn State's Graduate School today is one of the largest in the nation with more than 13,000 graduate students enrolled throughout the Penn State system.
+It caters to increasingly diverse graduate student body at Penn State - international enrollment has increased to an all-time high with more than 3,500 international students enrolled.

+In 2024, the Board of Trustees approved the renaming of Penn State's Graduate School to its current name after a $20 million donation.